spring-guides/gs-managing-transactions/README.ftl.md

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

 > **Note:** `SimpleDriverDataSource` is a convenience class and is _not_ intended for production.
-Also, in production systems, database tables are usually declared outside the application.
+For production, you probably want some sort of JDBC connection pool to handle multiple requests coming in simultaneously.

-The method where you define `JdbcTemplate` also contains some DDL to declare the `BOOKINGS` table.
+The `jdbcTemplate` method where you create an instance of `JdbcTemplate` also contains some DDL to declare the `BOOKINGS` table.

+> **Note:** In production systems, database tables are usually declared outside the application.

 You also have wired in the `BookingService`.